Background pattern

 You should be aware that black patients are more sensitive to this type of adverse reaction.

-Keep HERTEN out of sight and reach of children.
+Keep HERTEN out of the sight and reach of children.

-Do not use HERTEN after the expiration date appearing on the packaging after CAD.
+Do not use HERTEN after the expiry date stated on the package after EXP.

-Medicines should not be disposed of through drains or trash.
-Deposit empty packaging and unused medicines at the SIGRE collection point at the pharmacy.
-If in doubt, ask your pharmacist how to dispose of unused packaging and medicines.
-This will help protect the environment.
+Medicines should not be disposed of via wastewater or household waste.
+Dispose of the package and any unused medicines in the SIGRE collection point at the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the package and any unused medicines.
+By doing so, you will help protect the environment.

 The active ingredient is Enalapril in the form of maleate.
 Each tablet contains 20 mg of enalapril.